renatoGarcia/icecream-cpp/README.md

 #include "icecream.hpp"
 ```

-Also, because of the preprocessor metaprogramming machinery, there are a maximum limit of
-16 arguments on `IC(...)` macro.
-That limit can be extended, but it will always be a
-finite integer number.

 ### Ongoing work

 This library is at an early version, and it was tested on GCC 8.2 compiling